 What else do I need to know or do?

-Make sure I know what name you want a piece published under if you use one name for writing and the other for payment.
+Make sure we know what name you want a piece published under if you use one name for writing and the other for payment.

-At the bottom of your submitted piece, give me the following information:
+At the bottom of your submitted piece, give us the following information:

 - A one to two sentence bio

 - Your social media handles or links to your social media pages